desrod/maas-preseed-autobuilder/README.md

 # maas-preseed-autobuilder

+## Building with a locally-remastered ISO:

  Note: You will need to make sure to mount the ISO and copy its contents into ./remaster/, so the injection of the preseed files into that ISO image can succeed.
 The easiest way to do that is:

 ```
 mkdir -p tmp remaster